HieuCodes/hieucodes.github.io/_posts/2024-06-19-alair-post.md

-Now I feel lucky when he asks me about my day (I used to totally hate that question) or nags me about coming home on time at night and being respon- sible.
+Now I feel lucky when he asks me about my day (I used to totally hate that question) or nags me about coming home on time at night and being responsible.
 One day he won't be here to ask.
 Now I feel lucky when I hear his car pulling into the driveway after school.
-I even like to hear him cough- ing.
+I even like to hear him coughing.
 It means he's still around.
 Still my Alair.

 Alair is the chemistry teacher at my high school and he's annoyingly smart.